hpi-schul-cloud/p2p/README.md

 - Alive messages for peers needs to be implemented to avoid issues when a peer dies.
 - The service worker cache size is dynamically determined.
 Therefore, the cache size limits need to be evaluated more closely and when the entries are deleted (usage of the HTTP caching headers?).
-- At the moment, only chrome is supported.
+- At the moment, only Chrome is supported.
 A support for other browsers would be great.
 - Security: The resource integrity needs to be ensured, f.i. via the HTML5 integrity tag.
 A connection limit also needs to be set for the signaling server.